Batch manufacturing: the right production process for you?

 Now we’ve learned the difference between discrete manufacturing vs process manufacturing, it’s time to look at some examples.

-Examples of small-scale discrete manufacturing include:
+Examples of discrete manufacturing include:

 In short, lots of cool stuff.
 Products made via discrete manufacturing can be big or small, low-cost or come with a premium price tag.